Complexity in the absence of design: the very idea

 Before Darwin, the observation of complexity and particularly complexity which appears to have some purpose, in any aspect of the world, was typically assumed to imply the existence of a designer, who created that complexity.

 William Paley (1743-1805) in his book Natural Theology famously noted that, on observing the elaborate mechanism of a watch and that this mechanism serves the purpose of accurately telling the time, we naturally infer the existence of a watchmaker.
-By analogy, Paley argued, observing the far greater complexity of plants and animals should imply that these two have been designed with constructive with deliberate intelligence: that is, we should justifiably infer the existence of an intelligent Creator.
+By analogy, Paley argued, observing the far greater complexity of plants and animals should imply that these two have been designed and constructed with deliberate intelligence: that is, we should justifiably infer the existence of an intelligent Creator.

-We may be equally entranced by the complexity not just of the natural world, but of the world of human culture.
+We may be equally entranced by the complexity, not just of the natural world, but of the world of human culture.
 We observe the astonishing complexity of human language, customs, conventions, economy and society.
-Complexity which, again, appears to have some purpose, for language: to convey information; for customs and conventions: to regulate behaviour and maintain social order; for the economy: to generate efficiently the goods and services that people want and so on.
-It is equally natural to imagine that these too must have an intelligent designer or designers.
+Complexity, which, again, appears to have some purpose: for language, to convey information; for customs and conventions, to regulate behaviour and maintain social order; for the economy, to generate efficiently the goods and services that people want and so on.
+It is equally natural to imagine that these, too, must have an intelligent designer or designers.

-Here, too, a great deal of interest has centred on how such phenomena can arise without design and after all most aspects of human language, culture and society are far too complicated for any of us to understand, let alone design.
+Here, too, a great deal of interest has centred on how such phenomena can arise without design and, after all, most aspects of human language, culture and society are far too complicated for any of us to understand, let alone design.

 We shall discuss two ways in which purposeful complexity can arise in a social world without a designer.
 The first parallels Darwin’s theory of natural selection: the idea is that languages, customs, conventions can ‘evolve’ through a process of cultural (rather than natural) selection, depending on how well they are reproduced by successive generations.
 Language provides a particularly clear case: this historical study of language change shows continual variation and selection of that variation (some words, shortened forms, pronunciations, etc. are selectively preferred over others), which is then transmitted to future generations of language learners.
-Note that this is very different from biological evolution, of course: rather than our brains evolving through natural selection over genes, our language, customs, conventions etc. are evolving through cultural selection.
+Note that this is very different from biological evolution, of course: rather than our brains evolving through natural selection of genes, our language, customs, conventions etc. are evolving through cultural selection.